shirin-shahabi/shirin-shahabi/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Shirin Shahabi.

-## ML Researcher and Developer in Financial & Tech Industries
+ An ML researcher and developer with over 4 years of industry experience in designing and implementing scalable machine learning solutions in **Financial & Tech Industries**, with a particular enthusiasm for **reinforcement learning** and verifiable inference.
 I'm based in Toronto, Canada and You can contact me at [shirin.shahabinejad@gmail.com](mailto:shirin.shahabinejad@gmail.com).
-An ML researcher and developer experienced in designing and implementing scalable machine learning solutions, with a particular enthusiasm for reinforcement learning and verifiable inference.

-Currently, I’m advancing AI product development at [Inference Labs](http://inferencelabs.com/), and I hold an MSc in CS from [McMaster University](https://www.mcmaster.ca/).
+Currently, I’m advancing **AI product development,Scaling our innovative Verification Pipeline and distributed Inference** at [Inference Labs](http://inferencelabs.com/), I hold an MSc in CS from [McMaster University](https://www.mcmaster.ca/) with my thesis on advancing stochastic optimization leveraging hierarchical reinforcement learning.

-Open to collaborations on: AI Agents, Verifiable Inference, Post-training Optimization, Reinforcement Learning.

 ### Skills